ldritsas/inkyphat_weather/README.md

 - [Inky pHAT library](https://github.com/pimoroni/inky)
 - [darkyskylib](https://github.com/lukaskubis/darkskylib)
 - [Pillow](https://pillow.readthedocs.io/en/stable/) imaging library
+- Sadly Dark Sky has been bought by Apple.
+Free access to the API will stop working at the end of 2021.
+They are also not accepting new signups.
+I need to update my code to a new free API when I get a chance.
+If you don't already have a Dark Sky login, I hope you will find the rest of this code useful anyway.
+Read more about what happened to Dark Sky at https://blog.darksky.net/

 ## Tips
 - On your own system you may need to adjust the loction of the resource files (the fonts and icons, depending on where you put them).
 I found that I needed absolute links n the code to make it work properly.